zhangchongjiu/zhangchongjiu.github.io/_pages/pronouncing-my-name.md

  - The "a" sounds like the "a" in "father."
  - The "ng" sounds like the "ng" in "sing."

-### Chongjiu:
+### Chong-Jiu:
-"Chongjiu" is my given name and consists of two syllables, "Chong" and "Jiu."
+"Chong-Jiu" is my given name and consists of two syllables, "Chong" and "Jiu."

 "Chong" is pronounced like "Ch-aw-ng" in English.
  - The "ch" sounds like the "ch" in "chair."